The MSc Programme and the PhD

 - One reason is to hide it, or make it inaccessible for unauthorised users.
 Such

 codes are the subject of Cryptology.
-Some cryptographic codes (public key) form
+Some cryptographic codes (public key)

-common in E-commerce.
+very common in E-commerce.

-- Another reason would be to compress the information in order to reduce the amount
+- Another reason would be to compress the information in order to reduce the

-heading of Data Compression.
+comes under the heading of Data Compression.

 - A third reason is to increase safety and accuracy in the storage or transfer of